 Paris is a destination that is synonymous with romance.
 The illuminated Eiffel Tower, exquisite cuisine, and fine wine elements represent just the tip of the Champagne bottle.
 With Valentine’s Day on the horizon, the City of Light certainly ranks as one of ultimate couple’s retreats in the world.
+With a rental car in Paris, why not see them all?
 The following five intimate outings are best enjoyed while holding the hand of the one you love.

 This little island is where Parisian life all began, more than 2000 years ago.
 Clearly, Paris has grown immensely since ancient times, but Île de la Cité is still considered the epicenter of Paris.
 Pont de l’Archevêché is an arched stone bridge that connects the eastern tip of the island to the Seine’s southern bank.
 Since 2010, couples have been clipping padlocks to the chain linked fence that runs along both sides of the bridge, and then the key is tossed into the river.
 The ritual is supposed to symbolize eternal love, but it is best not to add to the lock collection.
 They have been put there from couples visiting the City of Love, and Parisians frown upon the newly cropped up tradition. Île de la Cité is also home of the famous, French Gothic Notre Dame Cathedral.
 As you meander about the island, be sure to stop by the historic Marché aux Fleurs (the Flower Market) for a fragrant bouquet to brighten your hotel room during your stay.